SciML/sciml.ai/news/2022/09/21/compile_time.md

 #### Small Detail on Wrapper Performance with ForwardDiff

-Though not that needs a caveat on it.
+Though that note that needs a caveat on it.
 When forward-mode automatic differentiation via ForwardDiff.jl is used, the chunk size is a part of the type.
 Having a larger chunk size can improve the performance of the method, but the allowed values are dependent on the number of ODEs.
 Thus if one was only going to pick a single chunk size, the only valid answer is `1`, which can be less performant than some other